 There was an awkward silence.
 I didn't know how to get him out of my house without seeming rude, and he didn't seem inclined to leave of his own volition.

-Fortunately, my friend has always had a wonderful sense of timing.
+Fortunately, my best friend has always had a wonderful sense of timing.
 She seemed surprised to see him in my flat, but walked in nonetheless and greeted me with a kiss on the cheek.

 'Hi Liz.
 Andrew.'
 She nodded towards him.
 'Hey, do you think I can borrow your blue heels?
 I want high-heels for tonight, but I can't find mine anywhere.'